-CODE VIOLATIONS AND CONSEQUENCES GRADES 4-8
+CODE VIOLATIONS AND CONSEQUENCES GRADES 5-8

 Students will receive points based on the severity of each offense.
 Points accumulate for each year and will be indicated on quarterly report cards.
-In most cases, a minor offense will incur one point and a major offense, three points.
-After an offense, a Conduct Email will be sent home informing the parent of the incident.
+After an offense, a Conduct Email or phone call will be sent home informing the parent of the incident.
 Parents can check the status of their students' point summary at any time through FACTS SIS under Behavior.